INDIANAPOLIS – The Colts have proven to be resilient under Chuck Pagano by producing victories after each loss they have incurred since 2012.

 ISOLATE THE ISOLATED – As many as perhaps six dropped passes last Monday (two that could have resulted in scores and certainly would have gained long yards to quell criticisms of a non-vertical attack) spelled part of the offensive doom in a touchdown-less loss.
 Indianapolis receivers have been pretty reliable all season in securing passes.
 Pep Hamilton believes, with reason, this was an isolated instance.
 Hopefully the malady is contained to one game.
 To compete Sunday and beyond, this has to be isolated.

 ABSORB PUNCHES AND LAND BLOWS – The two more pocket-type passers the Colts have faced this year (Ryan Tannehill and Philip Rivers) have helped hand the Colts two losses.
 Peyton Manning fits that mold and runs his position as well (maybe better) than it ever has been played.
 Reality tells you (and so have coaches) that he will make plays.
 Stick to the game plan, absorb those punches when they happen, restrict as many as you can and land your own blows (figuratively).
 Over 60 minutes, chances will occur.
-Win as many small moments as possible. (“You don’t have to be a world-beater, just do your job,” said
+Win as many small moments as possible. ("You don't have to be a world-beater, just do your job," said Robert Mathis.)

 NO MILLER TIME – As if there are not enough concerns, Von Miller is eligible to play Sunday.
-With fresh legs (hopefully the Colts will have the same from
+With fresh legs (hopefully the Colts will have the same from LaRon Landry), Miller is a destructive force who had 18.5 sacks, 28 tackles for losses and six forced fumbles last year.
+That made the two-time Pro Bowler only the second NFL player since 1994 to record at least 15 sacks, 25 TFLs and five FF in a season.
+This is what opponents feel in preparing for Mathis.

 NO HOLLIDAY ON SPECIAL TEAMS – Trindon Holliday won't be the first special teams challenge this year, but he's a potent one.
 For the second straight year, Holliday has multiple return scores.
 In 15 games with Denver, he has a total of six (three KOR, three PR), two shy of the franchise record set by Rick Upchurch in 124 games.
 This LSU product puts a tiger in the tank for the Broncos.
 With an 81t PR and a 105t KOR, touchbacks and smart punting are in order.